 After leaving Tulum, we will meet our diving instructors in Cozumel and get into the headspace of the underwater world.
 We will be living and breathing diving for a few days!
 We will be doing our learning in the pool first, ensuring we have all the skills for a lifetime of safe scuba diving ahead of us.
 Following this, we will head out on the sea to do dives from a boat.

 Our time in Mexico has unfortunately come to an end.
-After spending our final day in Mexico relaxing on the white sand beaches of Playa Del Carmen, it’s time to fly to one of the happiest countries on earth, Costa Rica!
+After spending our final day in Mexico relaxing on the white sand beaches of Cozmel, it’s time to fly to one of the happiest countries on earth - Costa Rica!
 This might stem from the laid-back Tico outlook combined with the incredible model of eco-stewardship Costa Rica boasts.

-We continue our stay at the Animal Rescue Center, where we support the center with volunteer work such as working in the animal kitchen, assisting with the sloth garden, helping with the compost, and enriching their homes.
+We support the center with volunteer work such as working in the animal kitchen, assisting with the sloth garden, helping with the compost, and enriching their homes.
 We’re sure that after a couple of days you’ll feel as at home at the center as the spider monkeys and won’t want to leave!

-While in Monteverde, we will experience the coffee culture and learn about the process of sustainable coffee farming.
-We will also head out for a hike through the Cloud Forest Reserve, where we keep our eyes open for the incredibly diverse flora and fauna on offer.
+While in Monteverde, we'll experience the coffee culture and learn about the process of sustainable coffee farming.
+We will also head out for a hike through the Cloud Forest Reserve, keeping our eyes open for the incredibly diverse flora and fauna on offer.
 This is also home to what we know as The Great Divide, meaning that as you stand on the separation between the Pacific Ocean and the Caribbean Sea, we will be on two continents at once!

 During our third week in Costa Rica, we will spend time in an education center in the rural farming town of Tinamu, situated on the edge of the last remaining virgin rainforest of Costa Rica’s beautiful Puriscal County.
 While we experience the peace, serenity and authenticity of the real Costa Rican culture, we will be working alongside the community on a local project.
 We will help out in whichever way we can, whether that means getting hands-on with paintwork, building a concrete ramp, or just about anything else.
 In our free time, we can admire a nearby waterfall, go for a hike, or venture into a mysterious underground cave.